Burla-Cloud/.github/profile/README.md

-### Run any Python function on 1000 computers in 1 second.
+### Enable anyone to process terabytes of data in minutes.

 Burla makes it trivial to run Python functions on thousands of computers in the cloud.\
 It's a package that only has **one function**: